thoughtspot/ts-chart-sdk/README.md

 The chart implemented in your code now shows up on the playground with the data values you just plugged in.

-The following example shows the entire chart code for the Gantt chart implementation:
+The following example shows the entire chart code for the Gantt chart implementation described in this tutorial:

 ```jsx
 /* eslint-disable simple-import-sort/imports */